Steve Stiles: Professional work

 His first professional sale was in 1961, which was a cartoon for Paul Krassner's The Realist.
 After a stint in the military as an illustrator, he worked in advertising before becoming a freelancer in 1975.
 He worked in genres ranging from underground comix to children's books to superhero comics.
 He designed a Peace and Humanitarian Achievements medal for the Samaritan community in Israel.
 The medal's first recipient was Shimon Peres.

 Awards

 In 1968, Stiles was the Trans-Atlantic Fan Fund winner, attending Thirdmancon, the 1968 Eastercon in Buxton, Derbyshire.
 Harrison Country, a compilation of his writings and drawings about this trip, was published in 2007.

 Stiles won eleven Fan Activity Achievement (FAAn) Awards for best artist (2001, 2003–2006, 2010–2012, 2014–2016).
 In 1998, Stiles won the first Bill Rotsler Award, named after prolific fan artist Bill Rotsler.
 He was a Hugo Award nominee as Best Fan Artist in 1967, 1968, 2003 through 2008, and 2010 through 2016, winning in 2016.

-Personal life and demise
+Personal life and Death

 Stiles was married to Elaine Stiles (née Mandell).

 On January 7, 2020, Stiles announced his most recent cancer diagnosis on Facebook, "So, the word is: I've got a few months, more or less."
 He died on January 11, 2020, of the aforementioned cancer.